 - Skincare, bath, beauty products, and cosmetics are notoriously bad for containing chemicals.
-Learn what you should avoid (here’s my handy list, and here’s the David Suzuki Foundation’s Dirty Dozen wallet card), and start looking at the ingredients in the products you buy.
+Learn what you should avoid (here’s my handy list), and start looking at the ingredients in the products you buy.
 It can be overwhelming to try to replace all your products at once – my tip is to start with one thing you need to replace soon, and find a good alternative for that.
 As you replace one product at a time when you run out, over time you will have found a safe alternative for everything!

 - Avoid products containing Triclosan, like soaps and toothpastes.
 Make your own super easy DIY foaming hand soap.
 Consider using a natural toothpaste – my daughter and I love Green Beaver.

 - The vast majority of baby products contain nasty chemicals.
 Look for eco-friendlier products made from ingredients like wool, silicone and plant waste.